AnkitRai991/Personal--Portfolio-Website/README.md

 ├── script.js         # Optional JS (e.g. for interactivity)
 ├── images/           # Folder containing project images (work1.jpg, work2.png, etc.)
 └── README.md         # This documentation file

-# 2. Navigate into project folder
-cd Personal--Portfolio-Website

-# 3. Open index.html in your browser
-#    (or use a local server if you prefer)
+    (or use a local server if you prefer)